 But Bruen’s readership extends far beyond Ireland, and his widespread appeal has led to literary accolades and screen adaptations.
 He has received the Shamus Award, the Barry Award, the Grand Prix de Literature Policiere, and multiple nominations for the Edgar Award.
 Meanwhile, his most memorable characters have been brought to life by such acting powerhouses as Iain Glen, Jason Statham, Keira Knightley, and Colin Farrell (to name but a few).

-In November, Bruen is set to publish the hotly anticipated Galway Girl, the fifteenth entry in the author's long-running Jack Taylor crime thriller series.
-In celebration of the upcoming release, we're rounding up our favorite Ken Bruen books.
+Bruen’s latest book is Callous, a standalone thriller that was released on September 14, 2021.
+Characterized by Bruen’s “rich and mordant writing style, full of offbeat humor,” Callous is about an American woman who inherits a cottage on the Irish coast after her aunt’s suspicious death (Publishers Weekly).
+In celebration of the new release, we're rounding up our favorite Ken Bruen books.
 For those who haven’t read the author's thrilling mystery and crime novels, or those who have and are looking to journey once more into Bruen's gritty world, here are the best Ken Bruen books worth investigating.

 For those who haven’t met Jack Taylor—Ken Bruen’s most popular protagonist—Bruen’s 2004 Edgar Allan Poe Award nominee is the perfect introduction.
 The first of an ongoing series, The Guards picks up when Taylor is at his lowest.
 Devastated by his dismissal from the police force, he tries to make a go as a private eye—though he often searches for answers at the bottom of a pint glass.
 When a mysterious woman walks into the bar with a strange request, he's given a chance at redemption ... but at what cost?
 One of the best Ken Bruen books out there, The Guards is an “outstanding debut mystery” that features Bruen's signature combination of dark humor and grit (Publishers Weekly).